Could CBD reduce some of the less pleasant side effects of cannabis?

 Later research studies found that THC induced equal feelings of intoxication when taken alone or in combination with CBD.

 CBD counteracts some of the side effects of THC by altering the way that it binds with receptors in the endocannabinoid system.

+Research suggests that this can reduce many of the adverse effects of marijuana including memory impairment, anxiety, psychotic symptoms, and addiction.
 With this in mind, along with all of the other benefits of cannabidiol, it seems sensible to opt for strains with a higher CBD content, as well as a generous dose of THC.
-Why not try some of these great 1:1 THC to CBD strains for an enjoyable, well-balanced high?
+Why not try some of these great 1:1 THC to CBD strains for an enjoyable, well-balanced feeling?